I am Sam; Sam I am.

 I have been writing since high school, for a short time as a correspondent to the Kingfield Irregular, a small local paper here in Maine.
 More recently I’ve worked as a freelance writer, publishing online and with local publications such as the Somerset Cooperative Extension’s monthly newsletter, and also the Beeline─a bi-monthly publication produced by the Maine State Beekeepers’ Association.
 Click here to read some of my work, which includes not only topics about sustainable living, but also materials for homeschooling, especially geared toward secular homeschoolers, scientific pursuits and nature studies.

 Connect with Runamuk

 Mine has not been an easy journey.
 It is a raw tale with real-life twists and turns to the plot, but somehow whenever I fall, I always manage to pick myself up once again.
 Somehow I continue working toward my goal to generate the entirety of my income, to support myself and my family, through the labors of farming.
-Through the keeping of bees no less, an industry which is struggling under the pressures of the modern industrialized corporate system that chokes our planet and sucks at our souls something akin to the manner of Harry Potter’s Dementor.
+Through the keeping of bees no less, an industry which is struggling under the pressures of the modern industrialized corporate system that chokes our planet and sucks at our souls like something akin to a Dementor.

-Subscribe to our feed by email (see the widget in the sidebar!) to follow along with my story.
-And please keep in touch with Runamuk by connecting with me via one of the social networks that I am active on, or feel free to stop by the Madison Farmers’ Market to say hi!
+Subscribe to the Runamuk feed by email (see the widget in the sidebar!) to follow along with my story.
+Keep in touch with Runamuk by connecting with me via one of the social networks that I am active on, or feel free to stop by the Madison Farmers’ Market to say hi!